hurui200320/jna-wintun/README.md

 You may use the jitpack for maven distribution, and you can also build yourself.

-**Note: This repo does NOT contain the ddl from wintun, you have to download it and put it somewhere.
-See jna's document to find out how to load your ddl.**
+**Note: This repo does NOT contain the dll from wintun, you have to download it and put it somewhere.
+See jna's document to find out how to load your dll.**

 **Note: You have to run your code as admin, otherwise all wintun related operation will be failed because of err 5 "Access denied".**